Malan Breton

-He launched his namesake fashion label "Malan Breton" in 2005, Malan Breton Homme in 2010, and Fantôme Malan Breton in 2012.
+Breton launched his namesake fashion label "Malan Breton" in 2005, Malan Breton Homme in 2010, and Fantôme Malan Breton in 2012.
 On 27 March 2020, Malan Breton released his first music single, a cover of "Somethin' Stupid", featuring Japanese pop band Emergency Tiara.
 He is also known for his philanthropic work in the United Kingdom, and the United States.

 Early life

 Breton was born in Taipei, Taiwan.
-He began designing fashion at the age of eleven but grew up, as a performer, in the entertainment industry.
+He began designing fashion at the age of eleven but grew up acting as a performer in the entertainment industry.
 He never went to design school and is self-taught as a designer.

 Career

 In 1996, Breton moved to New York to cast for the New York fashion week Spring 1997 Collection shows at 7th on Sixth.
-As a model, Breton was photographed by top photographers and directors Herb Ritts, Len Prince and Hype Williams.
+As a model, Breton was featured by photographers and directors Herb Ritts, Len Prince and Hype Williams.
 Thom Oliphant, Joseph Kahn, thus getting his start in fashion design as a stylist.
 His mentors in fashion include Arnold Scaasi, also noted is his training on Savile Row.
 In 2005, Breton was one of twelve new designers to watch for on the New York runway in WWD Women's Wear Dailies "Cheat Sheet".
-Malan Breton first received public notice when he came in 14th in the third season of Project Runway (2006).
+One of Malan Breton earliest public appearances includes Project Runway (2006), in which he took 14th place, being the second contestant kicked off of the show.

 Breton was featured on an episode of E!
 Television Fashion Emergency when he performed in the 1998 revival of Cabaret on Broadway.
-From 1999 to 2005, he was the promo voice of ESPN Extreme Sports and the promo voice for ABC Sports in 2033.
+From 1999 to 2005, he was the promo voice of ESPN Extreme Sports and the promo voice for ABC Sports.